evhub/bbopt/README.md

 # BBopt

 BBopt aims to provide the easiest hyperparameter optimization you'll ever do.
-Think of BBopt like [Keras](https://keras.io/) for black box optimization: one universal interface for working with any backend.
+Think of BBopt like [Keras](https://keras.io/) for black box optimization: one universal interface for working with any black box optimization backend.

 In addition to its simple, easy-to-use interface BBopt provides:
 - a universal API for defining your tunable parameters based on the standard library [`random`](https://docs.python.org/3.4/library/random.html) module (so you don't even have to learn anything new!),
 - tons of state-of-the-art black box optimization algorithms such as Gaussian Processes from [`scikit-optimize`](https://scikit-optimize.github.io/) or Tree Structured Parzen Estimation from [`hyperopt`](http://hyperopt.github.io/hyperopt/) for tuning parameters,
 - the ability to switch algorithms (even across different backends!) while retaining all previous trials,
 - support for optimizing over conditional parameters that only appear during some runs,
-- multiprocessing-safe data saving to enable running multiple trials in parallel, and
+- multiprocessing-safe data saving to enable running multiple trials in parallel,
-- support for all major Python versions (`2.7` or `3.4+`).
+- support for all major Python versions (`2.7` or `3.4+`), and
+- a straightforward interface for [extending BBopt with your own custom algorithms](#writing-your-own-backend).

 Once you've defined your parameters, training a black box optimization model on those parameters is as simple as
 ```